mauriciojost/zino-arduino/README.md

 - hardware is based on the **[Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board**

 - **unit tests** are provided (executed on PC rather than on the embedded system)

+### Costs

+So far this is a brief description of the cost of the components used (at least here in Europe):

+-  3e: Arduino pro mini
+-  9e: PCB by easyeda (42 euros including shipping / 5 pcbs)
+-  3e: servo
+-  1e: regulator L7805
+-  1e: TIP120
+-  7e: water pump
+-  2e: LCD 16x2
+-  1e: buzzer
+-  8e: power supply 12v
+-  5e: other components

 ## Develop